alex-quiterio/rusty-diary/README.md

 ### Future ideas

-- Feedback the chronological data to a LLM to generate summaries or insights.
+- Feed the chronological data to a LLM to generate summaries or insights.
 - Add support for different date formats.